Olena457/delivery-app/README.md

 - **Database Seeding:** Automated generation of 330+ realistic products and reviews using Faker/loremflickr.
 - **Swager Documentation:** Implement automatic generation of API documentation to simplify and streamline testing.
 - **AI Assistant Chat:** An intelligent AI agent integrated into the chat to help users discover dishes.
+- **Telegram Bot** : An omnichannel communication layer using Webhook architecture to ensure near-zero latency and efficient resource management.
 ---

 ##  Technology Stack